mahnunchik/gulp-responsive/README.md

 ## Install

 `gulp-responsive` depends on [sharp](https://github.com/lovell/sharp).
-Sharp is fastest library for resizing images.
+Sharp is one of the fastest Node libraries for resizing JPEG, PNG, WebP and TIFF images.

-Before installing `gulp-responsive` you should install libvips library.
-More information and instruction can be found in [sharp readme](https://github.com/lovell/sharp#installation).
+Before installing `gulp-responsive` you should install the [libvips](https://github.com/jcupitt/libvips) library.
+Further information and instructions can be found in the [sharp readme](https://github.com/lovell/sharp#installation).

 ```sh
 $ npm install --save-dev gulp-responsive